gogs/docs/en-US/advanced/configuration_cheat_sheet.md

 Before getting started, make sure you know that any change to the configuration should be made in `custom/conf/app.ini` or any corresponding location.

-All default settings can be found in [app.ini](https://github.com/gogits/gogs/blob/master/conf/app.ini).
+All **default settings** can be found in [app.ini](https://github.com/gogits/gogs/blob/master/conf/app.ini).
 If you see anything which looks like `%(X)s`, it is a feature powered by [ini](https://github.com/go-ini/ini/#recursive-values) for reading values recursively.

 Any configuration option that is marked by :exclamation: means that you should keep the default value unless you fully understand what you are doing.

 ## Overall

-- `APP_NAME`: Application name, change to whatever you want.
+- `APP_NAME`: Application name, can be your company or team name.
-- `RUN_USER`: The user to run Gogs as, we recommend it be `git`; however, change this to whatever your username is if you run Gogs on your personal computer.
+- `RUN_USER`: The name of the system user that runs Gogs.
+The best practice is to user `git`; however, change this to whatever your username is if you run Gogs on your personal computer.
 Gogs may crash if this value is not set properly.
 - `RUN_MODE`: For performance and other purposes, change this to `prod` when deployed to a production environment.
 The installation process will set this to `prod` automatically.

 ## Repository (`repository`)